tmobile/magentaA11y/_checklist-native/radio.md

 mobile:
   swipe: |
-      Focus moves to the element, expresses its name, role, and state, if disabled
+      Focus moves to the element, expresses its name, role, and state
   doubletap: |
       Toggles the radio button state